Animal Profile

 For a New Family to Know: Oreo was described as affectionate, very playful, talkative, couch potato, and a lap cat.
 He has only access to indoors and would spend most of his time in the living room.
 Oreo likes to chase and pounce on toys, chase bugs, and play with things that crinkle.
 Oreo would get interactive playtime twice a day, multiple times a month.
 Oreo enjoys scratching surfaces such as cardboard and rough rope, horizontal and vertical surfaces.
 Previous owner stated that Oreo is very active and affectionate.
 Oreo would eat Friskies wet and dry food.
 Oreo has 1 litterbox in the hallway which had a plastic liner and unscented litter.
 Oreo has a history of spraying anywhere in the home.

 KNOWN HISTORY:: Indoor Cat Previously lived with: Adults, 1 child, 1 dog Behavior toward strangers: When around strangers, Oreo will initially hide but warms up before 2 weeks.
 He prefers contact on his own terms but can be friendly.
 Behavior toward children: Oreo hides initially, stress meows, and is tolerant.
 Behavior toward cats: Oreo will stress meow, growl, and swat.
 Behavior toward dogs: No concerns reported Bite or Scratch history: None Litter box training: Oreo has 1 litterbox in the hallway which had a plastic liner and unscented litter.
 Oreo has a history of spraying anywhere in the home.
-Energy level/descriptors: High energy Other notes: Oreo was described as affectionate, very playful, talkative, couch potato, and a lap cat.
+Energy level/descriptors: High Energy Level Other notes: Oreo was described as affectionate, very playful, talkative, couch potato, and a lap cat.
 He has only access to indoors and would spend most of his time in the living room.
 Oreo likes to chase and pounce on toys, chase bugs, and play with things that crinkle.
 Oreo would get interactive playtime twice a day, multiple times a month.
 Oreo enjoys scratching surfaces such as cardboard and rough rope, horizontal and vertical surfaces.
 Previous owner stated that Oreo is very active and affectionate.
 Oreo would eat Friskies wet and dry food.
 Oreo enjoys when his coat is brushed.
 He will stress meow when being placed in a carrier and he is unbothered when he is held.
 Oreo would scratch furniture, meowed a lot, disliked cats and dogs.

 ENRICHMENT NOTES:: 4/02/25 FB61 In cat den upon approach, body tensed with eyes wide and pupils dilated.
 He flinches and blinks hard with each treat offered and every movement of his den/den cover so I keep hands-on interactions brief at this time.
 I speak to him softly and slow-blink, leaving him a piece of scent enrichment to explore later when he feels more safe.
 Needs time.
 Chonky.
 4/07/25 FB61 In cat den upon approach, initially hidden from view.
 He remains hidden as I open the kennel door and when I lift the den cover he shoots out onto his perch with a tense body and face, tail low.
 He flattens his ears and hisses as I offer a catnip toy and treats… so I speak to him softly and slow-blink before ending the session there.
 When I check on him later I see that he’s eating the treats I left!
 Very skittish… but food motivated.
 4/11/25 FB79 On the top part of his kennel, Oreo has his paws tucked away with a very relaxed/neutral face and body.
 He has no reaction when i speak to him and sniffs the tool when i bring it close.
 When i attempt to pet he sits up backing away from the tool as his eyes widen but he does tolerate pets on his cheeks as well as down his back with no reaction.
 4/14/25 FB79 Today, Oreo displayed the same behaviors displayed in the previous enrichment note.
 4/18/25 FB61 Today Oreo the Goat loved his visual enrichment session!
 He came right to the front of his kennel and paced back and forth, eyes focused on the fishing rod toy with his ears forward and body loose.
 I do not push petting today and I reward him with compliments and slow-blinks.
 Will continue to try and build positive associations and confidence using play therapy.
 4/22/25 FB61 We focused on visual enrichment again.
 Oreo the Goat watched the pole type toy from his vertical cubby with his ears forward and his head moving back and forth to watch the toy.
 He does not hiss or focus on me.
 I reward with treats.
 He does hiss and swat when I approach the kennel and when I check on him later I see the treats have bene eaten.
 4/30/25 FB58 Sitting at the front of the cage and eating his wet food as I approach before he jumps up onto the shelf.
 I put squeeze up at the front of the shelf through the food slot and he slowly moves forward to eat some, watching me at times.
 I click to mark each time he eats and when he steps back and allows me to place more squeeze up down.
 After I open the cubby door and lightly toss some dry treats into the main cubby area and after a moment, he jumps down to eat them as well.
 5/02/25 FB61 In cat den upon approach, body and face initially hidden from view.
 He pokes his head out to sniff his catnip toy and he freezes and focuses on me when he notices me in the room.
 I use the bubble gun as some visual enrichment and I leave him some treats through his portal door.
 He remains too focused on me to eat the treats or engage with play but when I check on him later the treats have been eaten and he is playing!
 Likes play therapy.
 GAN

-ACTIVITY LEVEL:: Subdued
+ACTIVITY LEVEL:: Energetic

 VOCAL:: Quiet

-CHARACTER TYPE: : Timid,Independent
+CHARACTER TYPE: : Shy ,Sweet,People oriented,Curious,Independent

-BEHAVIOR DETERMINATION: : New Hope Only
+BEHAVIOR DETERMINATION: : Level 3

 Recommendations comments:: Adult only home with no other cats due to reported and observed fearful and defensive behaviors.
-Counselor discretion is advised.